mkurz/deadbolt-2-guide/manuscript/02-introduction.md

 The second is that by writing the Scala section last, I have a chance to increase my knowledge of a language that is frequently beautiful and occasionally a little bit like an ice-cream headache.

+## Versions

+The examples in this book are for Play 2.4, and use the following versions of Deadbolt

+- `"be.objectify" %% "deadbolt-java" % "2.4.3"`
+- `"be.objectify" %% "deadbolt-scala" % "2.4.1.1"`

 ## Target audience